TheLoggicalOne/connector_rl_agent/README.md

 - This Project is done on my machine, Ubuntu 20.04.
 I have no idea weather it is compatible with other systems
 - I am using openconnect commandline interface, for any other connection type related script/fucntions should be added to appropriate location
    - This appropriate location is to be determined
-## Project Description, Plan and Roadmap
+## Project Description and its components
 This project has three main component:
 ### auto_connect_agent:
 an executable program that tries to connect to VPN servers by trying all possible configurations fed to it by the RL Agent